About the trial

 The purpose of the trial is to test fortnightly rubbish collections in separate areas in the north and south of Merri-bek.

-The results of the trial will help us design the best way to introduce fortnightly rubbish collections to the rest of Merri-bek.
+The results of the trial will help us design the best way to potentially introduce fortnightly rubbish collections to the rest of Merri-bek.

 The trial starts on 1 July 2025.